minhtuan221/Microservices-connector/README.md

 In other side, your friend or a microservice or a listener has the following process:
 ```
-@M.typing('/helloworld') # this is the rule/topic he knows.
+@Micro.typing('/helloworld') # this is the rule/topic he knows.
 If he don't know, he cannot reply
-@M.reply # he is replying
+@Micro.reply # he is replying
 def helloworld(name): # this is the process in side his head
     return 'Welcome %s' % (name) # the answer
 ```

-`@M.typing` - The rule/topic must exactly match with the topic was sent and should startwith "/".
-The `@M.reply` must come before def.
+`@Micro.typing` - The rule/topic must exactly match with the topic was sent and should startwith "/".
+The `@Micro.reply` must come before def.
 Then, Microservice handles the remain.
 Next chapter is about returning data

 ### 4. Send and reply string, integer, float